-Feeding your puppy after a session of fun and games, or a nice brisk walk is ideal.
-It’s akin to their need or instinct to “hunt” for their food and helps release their pent-up energy.
-If you have a dog that has too much resource guarding here’s how to stop resource guarding for dogs.
+Feeding your puppy after a fun, games session or a nice brisk walk is ideal.
+It’s akin to their need or instinct to “hunt” for their food and helps release their pent-up energy if you have a dog with too much resource guarding; here’s how to stop resource guarding for dogs.

 75. Always Try to Feed After Play or Exercise